brock-ricker/fantasy_football/README.md

 As you can see from the above table, fantasy team owners are missing out, on average 24.3 points.
 That is more than enough to change the outcome of a matchup.

-To see a team by team breakdown, check out my Tableau Dashboard [here](https://10az.online.tableau.com/#/site/brockrickersdashboards/collections/6dc1e817-9337-4675-91c2-98f7c7a30ed3?:origin=card_share_link)
+To see a team by team breakdown, check out my Tableau Dashboard [here](https://10az.online.tableau.com/#/site/brockrickersdashboards/collections/6dc1e817-9337-4675-91c2-98f7c7a30ed3?:origin=card_share_link) (Tableau online account required).

 Player Score Regression Modelling
 ---